Sample Complexity for Non-Truthful Mechanisms: Proof of

+We argue separately for the objectives of welfare and virtual surplus, but in both cases, the proof strategy will be the same.
+We will first explicitly characterize the worst-case distribution for each objective, and then we will analyze the performance ratio of the top-$k$-of-$\num$ mechanism and $k/\num$-price posting mechanism using the correlation gap approach of \citet{Y11} or a similar analysis.
+In what follows, we will suppress subscripts denoting a particular agent when the agent's identity is irrelevant.

-Key to the analysis will be two formulae for the expected surplus of an algorithm, in terms of its interim allocation rule $x(\cdot)$ and the distribution's value function $v(\cdot)$.
-We have that an algorithm's surplus is:
+Key to the analysis will be two formulae for the expected surplus of an mechanism, in terms of its interim allocation rule $x(\cdot)$ and the distribution's value function $\val(\cdot)$.
+We have that a mechanism's surplus is:

-where $V(q)=\int_0^q v(z)\,dz$, and the equality follows from integration by parts.
-An analogous formula holds for virtual surplus, with $v(q)$ replaced by the Myerson virtual value at $q$.
+where $V(q)=\int_0^\quant \val(z)\,dz$, and the equality follows from integration by parts.
+This is the welfare analog of \Cref{lem:vvals}.
+We will make use of the latter result for revenue analysis.

-We will first analyze welfare, and then highlight the changes necessary for proving the result for virtual surplus.
 The only real difference between the two objectives is the fact that values are always positive, whereas virtual values may be negative.
-This changes the nature of the approximation, as allocating the wrong agent becomes actively harmful to the performance of the algorithm.
+This will change the nature of the approximation, as allocating the wrong agent becomes actively harmful to the performance of the algorithm in the case of revenue.\\

-\paragraph{Welfare}We begin by normalizing the per-agent surplus of the price-posting mechanism to 1.
-Note that for the $k/n$-price posting algorithm, the interim allocation rule is 1 until quantile $k/n$, and then drops to 0.
-It follows from equation (\ref{eq:vsurplus}) that our normalization is equivalent to the assumption that $V(k/n)=1$.

-Next, we note that because $v(\cdot)$ is positive and decreasing, $V(\cdot)$ is increasing and concave, with $V(0)=0$.
-Let $x(\cdot)$ be the allocation rule of the top-$k$-of-$n$ mechanism.
+\textbf{Welfare.} We begin by normalizing the per-agent surplus of the price-posting mechanism to 1.
+Note that for the $k/\num$-price posting algorithm, the allocation rule is 1 until quantile $k/\num$, and then drops to $0$.
+It follows from equation (\ref{eq:vsurplus}) that our normalization is equivalent to the assumption that $V(k/\num)=1$.
+Next, we note that because $\val(\cdot)$ is positive and decreasing, $V(\cdot)$ is increasing and concave, with $V(0)=0$.
+Let $x(\cdot)$ be the allocation rule of the top-$k$-of-$\num$ algorithm.
 Given our normalization, the problem of finding the worst-case distribution then becomes:

-This program can be solved by inspection by noticing that there is pointwise minimal function satisfying the constraints of the program: namely, the optimal $V(q)$ is linear with slope $v(q)=n/k$ for $q\leq k/n$, and constant at 1 for $q\geq k/n$.
-This corresponds to the distribution with $k/n$ mass on the value $n/k$, and the rest on 0.
+This program can be solved by inspection by noticing that there is pointwise minimal function satisfying the constraints of the program: namely, the optimal $V(\quant)$ is linear with slope $v(\quant)=\num/k$ for $\quant\leq k/\num$, and constant at 1 for $\quant\geq k/\num$.
+This corresponds to the distribution with $k/\num$ mass on the value $\num/k$, and the rest on 0.
+The result then immediately follows from the correlation gap for $k$-uniform matroids \citep{Y11}.\\

-Having solved for the worst-case distribution, it remains to compute optimal value of the objective.
-Note that the allocation rule for the top-$k$-of-$n$ algorithm is

-Combining this with our knowledge of the worst-case distribution, we can easily compute the per-agent surplus of the top-$k$-of-$n$ mechanism.
-Omitting tedious computations, we get the following formula for the multiplicative loss per agent: